Best Open Back Headphones for Gaming – Compared and Reviewed

 beyerdynamic DT 990 PRO

-One of the open back headphones we stumbled upon was the beyerdynamic DT 990 PRO.
+One of the good value-for-money headphones we stumbled upon was the beyerdynamic DT 990 PRO.
 It caught our attention not only in terms of design but also the great level of audio quality it can reproduce.

 One of the most notable design features of this headset is related to its construction.
 Not only is this headset made out of durable materials but in case of accidents, you can fully replace nearly every part of it – provided you want to make it look like new again.